Co-Parenting with a

 Stay tune for the next blog post, where we are going to discuss how to deal with a narcissistic co-parent.

-In the meantime, are you ready to give therapy a go?
+In the meantime, are you ready to give co-parenting counseling a go?